abwilf/posture/README.md

 ![alt text](https://github.com/abwilf/posture/blob/main/calibration.png)

 ## Approach
-We all know roughly what good posture looks like, but it can be difficult to keep that in mind when we're working. **posture** uses an external webcam and an [open source computer vision library](https://google.github.io/mediapipe/) to track the angles between joints in the human body and notify the user when those angles stray too far from what they should be.
+We all know roughly what good posture feels like, but it can be difficult to keep that in mind when we're working. **posture** uses an external webcam and an [open source computer vision library](https://google.github.io/mediapipe/) to track the angles between joints in the human body and notify the user when those angles stray too far from what they should be for too long.
+The joints the user wishes to monitor, the optimal angle for that joint, the tolerance of how far off the angle can be before notifying, and the tolerance of how long the user can be in a "bad" position are all configurable through a simple json file.

 ## Requirements
 - `python 3.7+`